nextest-rs/nextest/site/src/book/reusing-builds.md

     cargo nextest run --binaries-metadata target/binaries-metadata.json
     ```

+## Example: Use in GitHub Actions

+See [this working example](https://github.com/nextest-rs/reuse-build-partition-example/blob/main/.github/workflows/ci.yml) for how to reuse builds and [partition test runs](partitioning.md) on GitHub Actions.

 ## Example: Cross-compilation

 While cross-compiling code, some tests may need to be run on the host platform.
 (See the note about [Filtering by build platform](running.md#filtering-by-build-platform) for more.)